preset/website/content/docs/concepts/preset.md

 }
 ```

-The preset file must export an object, which syntax is documented in the [authoring guide](/docs/authoring/).
+The preset file must export an object.

+> TODO